Saint Michael's Castle

 Paul I was assassinated only 40 nights after he moved into his newly built castle.
 He was murdered on 12 March 1801, in his own bedroom, by a group of dismissed officers headed by General Bennigsen.
 The conspirators forced him to a table, and tried to compel him to sign his abdication.
 Paul offered some resistance, and one of the assassins struck him with a sword, and he was then strangled and trampled to death.
 He was succeeded by his son, Emperor Alexander I, who was actually in the palace at the time and was informed of his accession by General Nicholas Zubov, one of the assassins.

 After Paul's death, the imperial family returned to the Winter Palace; Saint Michael's Castle was abandoned and in 1823 was given to the army's Main Engineering School (later to become the Nikolayevskaya Engineering Academy and now the Military Engineering-Technical University).
 From then on, the building was known as the Engineers' Castle.
-Between 1838 and 1843, the Russian writer Fyodor Dostoyevsky studied as a cadet at the Main Engineering School.

-In the early 1990s, Saint Michael's Castle became a branch of the Russian Museum and now houses its Portrait Gallery, featuring official portraits of the Russian Emperors and Empresses and various dignitaries and celebrities from the late 17th to the early 20th century.
+In the early 1990s, Saint Michael's Castle became a branch of the Russian Museum and housed its Portrait Gallery, featuring official portraits of the Russian Emperors and Empresses and various dignitaries and celebrities from the late 17th to the early 20th century.
+In 1991, the Russian museum began a massive renovation of the Castle.
+Lasting for over 30 years, the renovation works involved various contractors, including "Vozrozhdenie", "Renessans-Restavratsiya", and "Setl Group".
+As of 2021, the Russian Museum expected to finish the Castle's renovation in 2024.